Trending Topics

 By EMS1 Staff

-At the Pinnacle EMS conference, many speakers quoted from or mentioned books that have informed or inspired them.
+At the Pinnacle EMS conference, many speakers quote from or mention books that have informed or inspired them.

-Those books were used to illustrate key concepts, support the speaker’s principles or conclusions or to call on other paramedic chiefs and EMS leaders to be lifelong learners.
+Those books are used to illustrate key concepts, support the speaker’s principles or conclusions or call on other paramedic chiefs and EMS leaders to be lifelong learners.

-Here are the books that were mentioned at Pinnacle EMS 2017.
+Here are the books that have been mentioned at Pinnacle EMS conferences.

 1. Start with Why: How Great Leaders Inspire Everyone to Take Action